Canonical situation of the Society of Saint Pius X

+Conditions to be in communion with the Catholic Church

-The Holy See has only granted to all priest members of the society the limited faculty to validly give sacramental absolution to those who attend its churches and has authorised local ordinaries to grant permission for celebrating marriages of followers of the society (see sections on faculties below).
-However, Cardinal Gerhard Ludwig Müller, then Prefect of the Congregation for the Doctrine of the Faith, in a letter to the SSPX on 26 June 2017, stated conditions that would be required for full re-establishment of communion: making the 1998 profession of faith, accepting explicitly with due adhesion (Note: Archbishop Guido Pozzo, Secretary of the Pontifical Commission Ecclesia Dei, stated that in Vatican II documents dogma must be distinguished from directives, orientations and suggestions for pastoral activity as, for instance, in the Nostra aetate declaration on the relation of the church with non-Christian religions.
-Dogma, according to the note with which the Congregation for the Doctrine of the Faith accompanied publication of the 1998 profession of faith, must be firmly accepted and held, the other teachings need only be adhered to "with religious submission of will and intellect".
-Accordingly, Pozzo said that the difficulties raised by the SSPX regarding church–state relations and religious liberty, the practice of ecumenism and dialogue with non-Christian religions, certain aspects of liturgical reform and their concrete application, are not obstacles to canonical recognition of the society, and could after such recognition continue to be discussed and clarified, so as to overcome misunderstandings.) the teachings of the Second Vatican Council and subsequent church teachings, and recognising the validity and legitimacy of the rite of Mass and the other sacraments celebrated according to the liturgical books promulgated after that council.
+The SSPX published a letter of Cardinal Gerhard Ludwig Müller, then Prefect of the Congregation for the Doctrine of the Faith, dated 26 June 2017.
+In this letter are stated conditions that would be required for full re-establishment of communion: making the 1998 profession of faith, accepting explicitly with due adhesion (Note: Archbishop Guido Pozzo, Secretary of the Pontifical Commission Ecclesia Dei, stated that in Vatican II documents dogma must be distinguished from directives, orientations and suggestions for pastoral activity as, for instance, in the Nostra aetate declaration on the relation of the church with non-Christian religions.
+Pozzo said that the difficulties raised by the SSPX regarding church–state relations and religious liberty, the practice of ecumenism and dialogue with non-Christian religions, certain aspects of liturgical reform and their concrete application, are not obstacles to canonical recognition of the society, and could after such recognition continue to be discussed and clarified, so as to overcome misunderstandings.

+Dogma, according to the note with which the Congregation for the Doctrine of the Faith accompanied publication of the 1998 profession of faith, must be firmly accepted and held, the other teachings need only be adhered to "with religious submission of will and intellect".) the teachings of the Second Vatican Council and subsequent church teachings, and recognising the validity and legitimacy of the rite of Mass and the other sacraments celebrated according to the liturgical books promulgated after that council.